What Happens Once The Ink Is In?

-Once it is healed you will need to look after your ‘killer tatt’ with a moisturiser and if you go out in the sun, use a high factor sun block.
+You went through the pain, so get the most gain from your new tattoo!
+Look after it with a moisturizer and if you go out in the sun, use a high factor sun block.
 The sun can really kill your artwork and make it look old before its time!

 Hopefully we have covered most of the frequently asked questions in the above text that will guide you to getting the best ink by the best tattooist that you will be happy with for the rest of your life – ENJOY!

 When it comes to aftercare, there are many schools of thought.
 Here is a small list and brief descriptions of some of the more popular lotions and potions to aid the healing of your tattoo.